xinkjs/xink/README.md

   locals: { [key: string]: string },
   params: Params;
   request: Request;
-  route: Route;
+  store: Store; // HTTP methods and cooresponding handlers; used internally.
   setHeaders: (headers: { [key: string]: any; }) => void;
   url: Omit<URL, 'createObjectURL' | 'revokeObjectURL' | 'canParse'>;
 }
 ```

 ## Attributions
 xink stands on the shoulders of giants.
-A special shoutout and tip of the hat goes to [SvelteKit](https://github.com/sveltejs/kit), as I used some of their code for various things but it was not feasible to fork their code directly.
-Therefore, I've added a copyright for them and marked relevant code with a short attribution.
+A special shoutout and tip of the hat goes to [SvelteKit](https://github.com/sveltejs/kit), as I used some of their code for various things; as it was not feasible to fork their code directly, and there's no reason to re-invent the wheel.
+Therefore, I've added a copyright for them in the license and marked relevant code with a short attribution.

 ## Origins
 Pronounced "zinc", the name is based on the Georgian word [khinkali](https://en.wikipedia.org/wiki/Khinkali); which is a type of dumpling in the country of Georgia.
 The transcription is /ˈxink'ali/.
 To be clear: khinkali's beginning proununciation is dissimilar from "zinc".